-Project managers often face long development cycles, constantly changing priorities that disrupt the product development process and consequently a final product that does not meet expectations.
+Project managers often face long development cycles, constantly changing priorities that disrupt the product development process, and consequently, a final product that does not meet expectations.

 Traditional project management methodologies are often blamed for being unable to adapt to the changes which often makes testing products or changing alterations quite impossible.
-An Agile approach is often considered as the “perfect” solution, especially for projects with multiple changes.
+An Agile approach is often considered the perfect solution, especially for projects with multiple changes.

 While the Agile approach has many advantages, it is important to note that it is not a “one size fits all” solution and as a result we often see businesses using a combination of Agile and traditional Waterfall methods.
 These custom Hybrid solutions are usually results of a compromise: having to keep some level of planning and structure while aiming to reap the benefits of an iterative, flexible, collaborative approach.

 One of the most popular of these combined methods today is the Agile-Waterfall Hybrid method as described by Erick Bergmann and Andy Hamilton.